-Father’s Day is a holiday when—after a long year of hard work—Dad finally gets to sit back, spend quality time with his family and be pampered like the king he is.
+Father’s Day is a holiday when Dad finally gets to sit back, spend quality time with his family, and be pampered like the king he is.
 And no one is more excited to shower their reigning hero with gifts more than his children!
-Looking for a Father’s Day craft for kids to really help Dad loosen up his tie this year?
-These adorable and easy-to-make goodie bags look like Pop’s favorite button-down shirt and necktie—and inside they hold the most delicious Father’s Day snacks.
-Here’s how your kids can make them, with a little help from you!

-- Pick a bag … any bag!
-Find the perfect-sized paper bag that can hold your Father’s Day treats.
-Lunch bags or mini candy bags in any color work just fine.
-And you can never go wrong when you pick the color of Dad’s favorite button-down shirt!
-Standard white is always a great option too.
+- Find the perfect-sized paper bag to hold your Father’s Day treats.
+Brown paper bags or mini candy bags in any color work just fine, and you can never go wrong when you pick the color of Dad’s favorite button-down shirt!
+Standard white is a good option, too.

-- Lay the bag flat on a table, with the opening of the bag at the top.
-Fold down the mouth of the bag about 3 or 4 inches, depending on how big you’d like the collar of the shirt to be.
+- Lay a bag flat on the table, with the opening of the bag at the top.
+Fold the mouth of the bag down about 3 or 4 inches, depending on how big you’d like the collar of the shirt to be.

-- Open the paper bag and fill it with some of Dad’s favorite snacks, like gourmet cookies, pretzels, mixed nuts and candy, or popcorn.
+- Open the paper bag and fill it with some of Dad’s favorite snacks, such as gourmet cookies, pretzels, mixed nuts, candy, or popcorn.
 Fold the collar back down and seal it by placing two pieces of double-sided tape on the inside of the collar and attaching it to the face of the bag.

-- To put the finishing touch on the shirt, place a piece of double-sided tape on the back of the cardstock tie cutout and attach the tie to the bag, right at the top of the collar.
+- Place a piece of double-sided tape on the back of the cardstock tie cutout and attach it to the bag, right at the top of the collar.
 Then, using a glue stick, glue the black construction paper buttons in a line going down the center of the bag, right below the tie.